 If you don't need the side pockets, you can also connect the side walls with shaped corners like hearts or triangles.

-Personally, I often use the simple basic model for my explosion boxes since the "explosion effect" is the biggest here.
-In the other two versions, the four side walls are connected and therefore the resistance to "explode" is slightly higher.
-I also like to use the sides of the simple basic model to create side pockets.
-Nevertheless, the other two models look very nice and if you weigh down the side walls of your box with design elements, they will also "explode" in a beautiful way.
+Personally, I prefer to use the simple basic model because this is where the "explosion effect" is most pronounced.
+In the other two versions, the four side walls are still connected to one another and therefore the resistance is a little higher.
+I also like to use the pages of the simple basic model to create bags.
+Nevertheless, the other two models are very nice to look at and if you weigh down the side walls enough with design elements, they will "explode" beautifully.

-A great advantage of the simple base area is that it can be easily extended by additional base elements.
-Depending on how much space you need, you can add more layers and create "more boxes in the box" 😊, so to speak.
-For example, I like to make boxes with three layers to integrate various photos and drawings into the box.
-I'm going to explore this layer model in more detail in the second part of this blog entry (coming soon) along with the different design elements you can use to decorate this box.
-As an example for this layer model, I would like to show you my very first explosion box that I have created a few years back:
+A big advantage of this floor space is that it can be expanded at will.
+Depending on how much space you need, you can add more layers - more boxes in the box, so to speak 😊.
+For example, I prefer to make boxes with 3 layers and include various photo and drawing elements in my gift.
+I dedicate myself to this layer model in more detail in the second part of this blog entry (will be published soon) together with the various design elements that you can use to decorate your box.
+As an example for this layer model, I would like to show you my very first explosion box, with which it all started:

 In the example above, I used a corner type to build a children's room.
 In the center of the box there is a cradle and a rocking horse.
 I cut out a rectangular hole in one of the side walls to create a window which further enhances the spatial effect.
 The focus of the corner box is clearly on the middle.
 The two remaining sides are mostly used for a simple side pocket and a card.